kshulgina/codetta/README.md

 ### Additional requirements
 Codetta additionally requires:

 - `wget` and `gzip`: on Mac, use install commands `brew install wget` and `brew install gzip`.
 For Linux, you'll have to use your system's package management tool.
+These programs are just needed to download genomes using codetta_download.py so not required if you're not using those functionalities.
 - HMMER v3 and Easel library: the commands shown below will install these programs into `codetta/hmmer-3.1b2`.
 For more detail on installation, see the [HMMER user's guide](http://eddylab.org/software/hmmer/Userguide.pdf).
 Note that the same version of HMMER should be used to build the profile HMM database.

 		wget http://eddylab.org/software/hmmer/hmmer-3.1b2.tar.gz